Emory Campbell

-Campbell was born and raised on Hilton Head Island, South Carolina before that island — now an internationally famous resort area — was connected to the mainland by a bridge.
+Campbell was born and raised on Hilton Head Island, South Carolina, before the island — now an internationally famous resort area — was connected to the mainland by a bridge.
 When he went to high school on the mainland in the 1950s, he discovered that his Gullah language was so "deep" that even his African American teachers had trouble understanding him and the other children from the islands.
 Campbell would later earn a bachelor's degree in biology from Savannah State University and a master's degree in environmental engineering from Tufts University in Boston.
-Throughout his adult life he has been a peacemaker within his community and a bridge-builder between the Gullahs and the outside world.
+Throughout his adult life, he has been a peacemaker within his community.
+Campbell has been instrumental in creating connections between Gullah communities and the outside world.
+In 1988 he hosted Joseph Momoh, the President of Sierra Leone, to make visible newly established links between the peoples of Sierra Leone and the Gullah.

+Today, the Gullah Heritage Trail Tours, founded under Campbell's leadership, continue to serve as a vital link in preserving and sharing Gullah culture.
+The operations are now guided by Emory Campbell, who oversees the tours with a strong commitment to cultural integrity and community education, ensuring the legacy of Gullah traditions remains accessible to visitors from around the world.

 Campbell began his career in the 1970s as a community development activist, working to implement public health measures in impoverished rural areas and to preserve traditional Gullah communities threatened by out-of-control resort development on the sea islands.
 Later, as the Executive Director of Penn Center, Inc. on St. Helena Island, South Carolina Campbell helped lead the movement to preserve Gullah culture and make Gullah people in the rural areas more aware of the importance of their uniquely rich African cultural heritage.
 Campbell was a member of the committee that translated the New Testament into the Gullah language.